5 Yoga Poses That Relieve Tailbone Pain (Coccydynia)

 - On inhale, lift your arms toward the ceiling and look up.

-- Roll your shoulder blades towards each other to prevent hunching over.
+- Roll your shoulder blades toward each other to prevent hunching over.

 - As you exhale, lower your arms out to your sides.